apple/swift-async-algorithms/Guides/Collections.md

 ## Introduction

-`Array`, `Dictionary` and `Set` are some of the most commonly used data structures for storing collections of elements.
+`Array`, `Dictionary` and `Set` are some of the most commonly-used data structures for storing collections of elements.
 Having a way to transition from an `AsyncSequence` to a collection is not only a useful shorthand but a powerful way of expressing direct intent for how to consume an `AsyncSequence`.

 This type of functionality can be useful for examples, testing, but also interfacing with existing APIs that expect a fully formed collection before processing it.